wolearyc/ramannoodle/docs/source/dev guide.rst

       $ make html

-in the docs directory.
-The resulting html is available in build/html.
+from within the docs directory.
+The resulting html is available in docs/build/html.

 Guidelines
 ----------